-The service structure of Best Beginnings Plus provides an outline for the program to engage families and work intensively to address the safety and wellbeing of children; improve parenting capacity and family functioning; and increase social connectedness.
+The service structure of BB Plus provides an outline for the program to engage families and work intensively to:

-The Best Beginnings Plus Service Delivery Flowchart (in related resources) provides an overview of the structured home visiting schedule for working with families to implement the service, including service focus and intensity and actions and activities to be undertaken at each period of involvement.
+The BB Plus Service Delivery Flowchart (in related resources) provides an overview of the structured home visiting schedule for working with families to implement the service, including service focus and intensity and actions and activities to be undertaken at each period of involvement.

-The Best Beginnings Plus service is delivered for up to one year.
+The BB Plus service is delivered for up to one year.
 The service is divided into four periods of involvement and each period has a priority focus area that guides service delivery and actions.

 The length of time the family has been involved with the service also influences the level of intensity, key process and frequency of visits, as shown in the table below.

-A range of mandatory and optional tools and resources support the delivery of the Best Beginnings Plus service.
+A range of mandatory and optional tools and resources support the delivery of the BB Plus service.
 The child's age and stage of development, parenting capacity and period of involvement with the family should all be considered in determining the activities undertaken or tools and resources to be used.

-The Child Environment Matrix (CEM) assists the Best Beginnings Plus worker to develop goals with the family and measure progress and the effectiveness of service delivery.
+The Child Environment Matrix (CEM) assists BB Plus workers to develop goals with the family and measure progress and the effectiveness of service delivery.

 A new CEM must be completed at entry, six months, and at exit from the service.
 These results must be entered onto Assist.
 The matrix may be completed at other times with the family and are filed in Objective.

 Community Child Health Nurses (CHNs) offer a range of services for families with babies and young children.
-As part of their role in screening and assessing child development and parental wellbeing CHNs use a number of tools including the Edinburgh Postnatal Depression Scale and the Ages and Stage Questionnaires (at four months, 12 months and two years).
+As part of their role in screening and assessing child development and parental wellbeing, CHNs use a number of tools including the Edinburgh Postnatal Depression Scale (EPDS) and the Ages and Stage Questionnaires (ASQs) (at four months, 12 months and two years).

-To avoid duplication of work and families repeating the same assessments with a number of professionals, Best Beginning's Plus workers should:
+To avoid duplication of work and families repeating the same assessments with a number of professionals, BB Plus workers should:

 in consultation with the CHN, determine if a family is engaging well or has a strong working relationship with one professional and agree for that person to complete the relevant assessments and share the information accordingly.

-Best Beginnings Plus workers should attend MCCs for all cases where the Best Beginnings Plus service is being provided.
-Further information about MCCs can be found in Chapter 1.2: Intensive Family Support.
+Best Beginnings Plus workers must attend MCCs for all cases where the BB Plus service is being provided.
+Further information about MCCs can be found in Chapter 1.2 Intensive Family Support.

-The Best Beginnings Plus service is delivered for up to one year, or until the safety goals have been achieved and the parents can meet the safety, wellbeing and developmental needs of their child.
+The BB Plus service is delivered for up to one year, or until the safety goals have been achieved and the parents can meet the safety, wellbeing and developmental needs of their child.

-If the mother has another baby during the delivery of the Best Beginnings Plus service and there are concerns for the safety and wellbeing of that baby, a new referral must be made.
+If the mother has another baby during the delivery of the BB Plus service and there are concerns for the safety and wellbeing of that baby, a new referral must be made.

 Transferring clients between districts takes place in accordance with procedures set out in the section 'Case transfer for child protection concerns' in Chapter 2.2: Case allocations, management, transfer, requests for co-working or services and case closure.

-If a Best Beginnings Plus client re-locates to an area not serviced by Best Beginnings Plus, or if there is no capacity of the Best Beginnings Plus service in the new location to work with the family, continuation of the service will be negotiated at district director level.
+If a BB Plus client re-locates to an area not serviced by BB Plus, or if the BB Plus service in the new location has no capacity to work with the family, continuation of the service is negotiated at district director level.

-If a family is transferred to another area, or the Best Beginnings Plus service is ceased (for any reason) the team leader in the area that accepted the initial referral must inform the relevant child health nurse.
+If a family is transferred to another area, or the BB Plus service is ceased for any reason the team leader in the area that accepted the initial referral must inform the relevant child health nurse.